nus-cs2113-AY2122S1/ip/README.md

 </br>
 5. Loads the tasks from the "duke.txt" file when you start the program, if it exists.
 Creates the file to save your tasks if it doesn't. <br>
 </br>
-6. Automatically saves your tasks to a file "duke.txt" when you terminate the program.  <br>
+6. Automatically saves your tasks to the file "duke.txt" when you terminate the program.  <br>
 </br>
 7. To terminate the program, type **bye**.  <br>
 </br>